https://fxtwitter.com/abacaj/status/1736819789841281372?s=46&t=90xQ8sGy63D2OtiaoGJuww

 Discussion on GPT-4.5: Members

-, and others discussed the alleged existence of GPT-4.5, with most expressing skepticism as reports suggest it doesnāt exist.
+@feltsteam0,@jaicraft, and others discussed the alleged existence of GPT-4.5, with most expressing skepticism as reports suggest it doesnāt exist.
 One user quoted from a conversation between Joe Rogan and Sam Altman where a future GPT-4.5 was mentioned.
 However, most participants agreed that until an official statement or clear evidence is provided, itās best to consider GPT-4.5 as non-existent. -

 Concerns About AI Input Limits and General Performance: User

-voiced frustration about the input limit for developing a model with GPT, while@picturesonpictures
+@jaicraftvoiced frustration about the input limit for developing a model with GPT, while@picturesonpicturesexpressed dissatisfaction with the charging of failed prompts. -

 Discussion on AIās Influence on Jobs: Users debated the potential impacts of AI on the job market.
 Some believed that AI increases workplace productivity, while others expressed concerns about the potential of AI replacing human jobs.
 Suggestions were made for responsible and ethical practices in AI implementation in education and business.